 - All stakeholders, employees, auditors, regulators, tax authorities, etc. would need to aware about IFRS.
 They need to train.

 - Organizations would need to incur additional cost for modifying their current accounting and procedures for meeting the new disclosures and reporting requirements.

 - Difference between IFRS and Indian GAAP may impact business decision / financial performance of an entity

 - Awareness about international standards: If any entity adopts IFRS then it clearly means that there will be a drastic change in the entire set of financial statements.
 There are a number of differences between IFRS and Indian GAAP.
 It would be a big challenge to create awareness about the IFRS and its impact on its user.

 - Training: Accountants are required to take training on IFRS.
-This is one of the big obstacles for the professionals because there is a lack of training facilities and academic programs on IFRS in India.
+This is one of the big obstacles for professionals because there is a lack of training facilities and academic programs on IFRS in India.

 - Fair value: IFRS uses fair value as a measurement base for valuing most of the items of financial statements.
 For the calculation of fair value involves a lot of hard work and valuation experts have to be used.

 - Management compensation plan: The terms and conditions relating to management compensation plans would also have to be changed.
 The reporting of financial results under IFRS is likely to be very different from those under the Indian GAAP.